My Main Page with Links to My Other

 completely blamed individuals or the system evolved into new ideologies that

-critics fell into one of four camps:
+critics fell into four camps:

 ·